rv178/dmenu/README.md

 dmenu is an efficient dynamic menu for X.

+`./dmenu-top` is the same config without the center patch.
+`./dmenu` is my original dmenu config.

 # Requirements

 In order to build dmenu you need the Xlib header files.